Sparse Graph Learning from Spatiotemporal Time Series: Introduction

 \section{Introduction}

-Traditional statistical and signal processing methods to time series forecasting leverage on temporal dependencies to model data generating processes~\cite{harvey1990forecasting}.
-Graph signal processing methods extend these approaches to dependencies observed both in time and space, i.e., to the setting where temporal signals are observed over the nodes of a graph~\cite{ortega2018graph, stankovic2020graph2,di2018adaptive, isufi2019forecasting}.
-The key ingredient here is the use of graph shift operators, constructed from the graph adjacency matrix, that localize learned filters on the graph structure.
-The same holds true for graph deep learning methods that have revolutionized the landscape of machine learning for graphs~\cite{bruna2014spectral, bronstein2017geometric, bacciu2020gentle}.
-However, it is often the case that no prior topological information about the reference graph is available, or that dependencies in the dynamics observed at different locations are not well modeled by the available spatial information~(e.g., physical proximity of the sensors).
-Examples are social networks, smart grids, and brain networks, just to name a few relevant application domains.
+Traditional statistical and signal processing methods to time series analysis leverage on temporal dependencies to model data generating processes~\citep{harvey1990forecasting}.
+Graph signal processing methods extend these approaches to dependencies observed both in time and space, i.e., to the setting where temporal signals are observed over the nodes of a graph~\citep{ortega2018graph, stankovic2020graph2,di2018adaptive, isufi2019forecasting}.
+The key ingredient here is the use of graph shift operators, constructed from the graph adjacency matrix, that localizes learned filters on the graph structure.
+The same holds true for graph deep learning methods that have revolutionized the landscape of machine learning for graphs~\citep{bruna2014spectral, bronstein2017geometric, bacciu2020gentle, bronstein2021geometric}.
+However, it is often the case that no prior topological information about the reference graph is available, or that dependencies in the dynamics observed at different locations are not well modeled by the available spatial information~(e.g., the physical proximity of the sensors).
+Examples can be found in social networks, smart grids, and brain networks, just to name a few relevant application domains.